 In order to achieve distortion-free amplification of the input signal, SoundRecover exploits the fact that vowels are dominated by greater energy in the low frequencies whereas voiceless fricatives are dominated by greater energy in the high frequencies.
 For this reason, SoundRecover was designed with a cut-off frequency which is the starting point of compression.
 For inputs below the cut-off frequency, the input signal is not subject to frequency compression.
 All inputs above the cut-off frequency are subject to frequency compression.
-Hence, the output area below the cut-off frequency is unchanged, while the output area between the cut-off frequency and the upper edge frequency is compressed with a constant compression ratio.
+Hence, the output area below the cut-off frequency is unchanged, while the output area between the cut-off frequency and the upper edge frequency is compressed with a constant compression ratio1.
 The upper-edge frequency corresponds to the maximum output frequency and is set according to the audible bandwidth of the individual audiogram.
-The cut-off frequency is
+The cut-off frequency is limited to a minimum value of 1.5 kHz.
+This ensures that important vowel structures are left unchanged, and at the same time allows presentation of the noise-like high frequency components of speech in the individual audible range.
+A more detailed discussion of the SoundRecover frequency lowering system is provided in the paper by McDermott 2010.1

 Experience has shown that the SoundRecover frequency lowering scheme works very well for speech and for high frequency sounds such as bird song or environmental sounds.
 It can be successfully applied to hearing losses where aidable hearing is available above 1.5 kHz allowing the high frequencies to be compressed into an audible region.
-However, the fitting of more extreme severe-to-profound losses, like left corner audiograms and ski slope audiograms, where users have only low frequency hearing thresholds, has presented unique challenges.
+However, the fitting of more extreme severe-toprofound losses, like left corner audiograms and ski slope audiograms, where users have only low frequency hearing thresholds, has presented unique challenges.
 These losses require more aggressive parameter settings (lower cut-off, stronger compression ratio) than those admissible with SoundRecover due to concerns about impact on sound quality.